 Cehu Silvaniei (Szilágycseh, Bömischdorf) – Sălaj County

 With a history spanning over seven centuries, the fortified castle of Cehu Silvaniei — Cehu Castle — was once an important landmark in the history of the region of Silvania.
-Today, the remaining walls stand probably only thanks to the shame that caught up with those who stole everything they could from the fortification.
+Today, the remaining walls of the Thököly Castle stand probably only thanks to the shame that caught up with those who stole everything they could from the fortification.

 The castle in Cehu Silvaniei, once a border fortress after the fall of Oradea